 - 1. Sufficient participation credit is gained from in-class exercises, which you will turn in during class.
 Credit is based not at all on whether you got the right answer, but only on whether you tried.
-If you attend class and do the exercises, you will get full credit. - 2.
+If you attend every class and do the exercises, you will get full credit. - 2.
 Homework will be assigned each week on Monday, and will be due in class the following Monday.
-Answers to homeworks will be given in lab sections, the first of which is on Monday afternoon.
-Therefore, no late homeworks will be accepted for credit.
+Your lowest homework score will be replaced with your highest homework score.
+If you miss a homework you will receive a 0 and that will count as your lowest score.
+No late homeworks will be accepted for credit.
 However, even if you fail to get a problem set in on time, you are required to turn in all homework assignments by the last class session in order to get 5% of the course grade.
 This 5% of the course grade is awarded on an all or none basis.
 If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit. - 3.
-Quizzes/Exams will take place on 5 Wednesdays throughout the term.
+Quizzes/Final Exam Two quizzes will take place throughout the term.
 The quizzes will consist of multiple choice questions, and will be primarily conceptual.
-All quizzes will focus on material presented since the previous quiz, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the quizzes will also be cumulative).
-The quizzes are closed book, but you may use a calculator and the instructor will provide any necessary formulas on the quiz.
-At the end of the term, your lowest quiz score will be replaced with your highest quiz score (that is, you get to "drop" one quiz).
-Therefore, there will be no makeup quizzes.
-If you miss an exam, that score of "0" will count as your lowest score.
+This means that quizzes and homeworks will cover different material.
+The second quiz will focus on material presented since the previous quiz, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the quizzes will also be cumulative).
+The quizzes are closed book, but you may use a calculator and the instructor will provide any necessary formulas on the quiz, however on most quizzes you will not be required to do calculations.
+At the end of the term, there will be a cumulative final exam which will consist of BOTH conceptual questions and applied questions (similar to homework problems).
+If you must miss a quiz, talk to the instructor, as it may be possible (e.g., with a signed medical excuse) to arrange a make-up quiz (different version than the one given earlier in class).